Birdwatching Thyolo Malawi: A Guide to Forests & Tea Estate Birds

 Ravine forest and riparian strips

-The steep-sided valleys that cut through the tea fields are the corridors that species like the Alethe use to move between bigger blocks of forest.
+The steep-sided valleys that cut through the working tea fields are the corridors that species like the Alethe use to move between bigger blocks of forest.
 A morning spent quietly at the head of a ravine, listening, will often produce better views than charging through primary forest.

-Garden feeders and estate grounds
+Garden feeders and garden grounds

-Even without leaving the lawn, the estate gardens pull in Collared and Variable Sunbirds, Black-headed Oriole, Livingstone's Turaco (if you're lucky), and a rotating cast of flycatchers.
+Even without leaving the lawn, the house gardens pull in Collared and Variable Sunbirds, Black-headed Oriole, Livingstone's Turaco (if you're lucky), and a rotating cast of flycatchers.
 The gardens at The Thyolo House sit right against the forest edge, which means the line between "at breakfast" and "actively birding" is usefully blurred.

 Bougainvillea-filled gardens at The Thyolo House, a magnet for sunbirds

-A Birder's Day on the Estate
+A Birder's Day in the highlands

 5:30 AM.
 Coffee on the veranda.
 Light is still grey.
 The first call you hear is usually Black-headed Oriole, quickly joined by White-eared Barbet and the descending whistle of a Yellow-throated Woodland Warbler.